BadrChoubai/high-performance-sqlite/operating-sqlite/Multi-Tenancy.md

 # Multi-Tenancy

-**Definition**:
+Multi-tenancy is an architectural model that allows a single application to serve multiple customers (tenants) while ensuring data isolation and security.
+This approach is especially common in Software as a Service (SaaS) environments, where efficiency and scalability are paramount.
+By adopting multi-tenancy, businesses can streamline resource utilization, reduce operational costs, and enhance their capacity for innovation.

+In the context of database systems, multi-tenancy supports efficient resource management and scalability, making it an ideal choice for SaaS applications.
+However, it also introduces complexities related to data access control, query management, and schema migrations.

+**Definitions**:

-- Multi-tenancy refers to a single application being used by multiple customers (tenants).
+- **Multi-tenancy**: A single application serving multiple customers (tenants).
-- Contrast:
-    - **Single-tenant**: Used by one company, often in-house (e.g., a CRM system).
+- **Single-tenant**: An application used by one company, often hosted in-house (e.g., a CRM system).
-    - **Multi-tenant**: A common setup in SaaS where multiple clients share the same application infrastructure.
+- **Multi-tenant**: A common configuration in SaaS where multiple clients share the same application infrastructure.

 ## Two Approaches to Multi-Tenancy at the Database Layer: